Dynameomics is a continuing project in the

 targets were selected from the consensus fold list.
 A target refers to a specific

-protein structure from the PDB that has been chosen to represent a given fold (see
+protein structure from the PDB that has been chosen to represent a given fold.

 Target Selection page.
 The complete list of consensus folds, their populations

-and targets are provided in the fold and target
+and targets are provided in the fold and Target List

 pages.

-for a combined simulation time of more than 340 microseconds.
+for a combined simulation time of nearly 800 microseconds.
 This site currently